Skip to main content

 • Deploy the Compose services to the machine's Docker server using the docker compose up command

-• Local volumes mounts are copied to the remote machine firsst
+• Local volume mounts are copied to the remote machine first

 • The preevy_proxy service creates a tunnel for each service.

-• Fetch the urls from Tunnel Server and output them.
+• Fetch the tunneled URLs from the Tunnel Server and print them.

 Profile configuration

 The Preevy profile provides a mechanism for storing and sharing configuration and state between different machines.
-This allows sharing of environments between different CI jobs, or different developers.
-Using a shared profile ensures consistent configuration and stable URLs between different CI runs.
+Using a shared profile ensures consistent configuration and stable URLs between different CI runs and different developers.

 note